 Test your water every year to know you are drinking safe, healthy water.
 Because of the changing status of water quality, the Indiana Department of Health (IDOH) recommends, at minimum, annual testing of private wells.
 The IDOH Health Laboratories manages the certification of drinking water laboratories that specialize in testing for pollutants.

 Determine what testing your water needs

 Based on the risk identified, unique testing may be required.
-Contacting the ISDH Certified Drinking Water Laboratory in your area is the best way to make sure you understand the proper analysis and method to collect your water sample, how long it will take the laboratory to return test results, and the total cost for sample analysis.
-Specialists at the testing laboratory will provide details including sampling container, volume of water to send, and additional important information.
+Contacting the IDOH Certified Drinking Water Laboratory in your area is the best way to make sure you understand the proper analysis and method to collect your water sample, how long it will take the laboratory to return test results and the total cost for sample analysis.
+Specialists at the testing laboratory will provide details including the sampling container, the volume of water to send, and additional important information.